N3-uchimura/02_aozoraEditor/README.md

    npm install
    npm start
    ```
-3. put zip files into "./file/source".
+3. put zip files into ./file/source.
 4. Press any buttons.

-- Extract: extract zip to txt. out to "./file/txt/extracted".
+- Extract: extract zip to txt. out from ./file/source to ./file/extracted.
-- Modify: modify unnecessary text and old kana to new one. out to "./file/txt/modified".
+- Modify: modify unnecessary text and old kana to new one. from ./file/extracted out to ./file/modified.
-- Rename: rename filename to formatted style. out to "./file/renamed".
+- Rename: rename filename to formatted style. out from ./file/modified to "./file/renamed".

-※ backup files are in "./file/txt/completed".

 ## Features